TOP

 Jo Landron, 2016 Update

 Jo Landron needs no introduction.
 Surely every wine drinker in the world would recognise, within a nanosecond of catching sight of his profile, the identity of this much-loved Nantais vigneron?
 Loire geeks, meanwhile, would probably recognise him just from a glimpse of his moustache.
 Maybe even just one hair from his moustache?
 It is, I happily confess, my favourite moustache of all the great many I have encountered during my many years of writing.
 Only Jacques Guinaudeau, of Château Lafleur, comes close.
-I must ask Jo (pictured below), when I next see him, if there is any chance they could be related.
+I must ask Jo (pictured), when I next see him, if there is any chance they could be related.

 Jo Landron